 The profit and appreciation numbers quoted above are averages based on the property’s value.
 The way to beat the average return on a rental property is to purchase and renovate a house for significantly less than the property’s market value.
 As a real estate investor, your primary skill should be finding undervalued properties.

 Suppose you have a property valued at $100,000.
 Using the 6.8% profit predicted above, you should have an annual net profit of $6,800.
-If you purchased that same property for $90,000, you should get the same rent (after all, it is the same property), which produces a return of 7.67% per year.
+If you purchased that property for $90,000, you should get the same rent (after all, it is the same property), which produces a return of 7.67% per year.
 The table below shows you the returns for different purchase prices.

 Purchase Price | Rental Yield |